 The Northwest Power Pool area does not have one explicit methodology for determining an adequacy margin.
-Bonneville Power Administration utilizes the Northwest Power Pool and Conservation Council's resource adequacy standard, which establishes targets for both the energy and capacity adequacy metrics derived from a loss of load probability analysis.
+Bonneville Power Administration utilizes the Northwest Power and Conservation Council's resource adequacy standard, which establishes targets for both the energy and capacity adequacy metrics derived from a loss of load probability analysis.
 Others will utilize NERC's reserve margin approach.

-Since no one method exists for the entire Northwest Power Pool area, we have elected to use the NERC's reserve margin analysis for the winter assessment.
-The 2009-2010 Power Pool area generating capability is projected to be 80,000 MW, prior to adjusting for maintenance.
-In determining planning margin for the current winter season one must further adjust for operating reserve requirement, which is approximately 4,200 MW.
-At this point based on a load of 50% probability not to exceed the planning margin is approximately 27%.
+Since no one method exists for the entire Northwest Power Pool area, we have elected to use the NERC's reserve margin analysis for the summer assessment.
+The 2010 Power Pool area generating capability is projected to be 85,000 MW, prior to adjusting for maintenance.
+Based on the prior operating season, we have assumed zero contribution from wind resources during peak conditions.
+In determining planning margin for the projected summer season one must further adjust for operating reserve requirement, which is approximately 4,200 MW.
+At this point based on a load of 50% probability not to exceed the planning margin is approximately 24%.
+Further adjusting the ability to sustain peak associated with the hydro generation will drop the planning margin to approximately 16%.